Deji287/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Added a script that replace A and Z
 Added to remove all letter c from input
 Added a script that reverse file input
+Added a script that displays all users and their home directories